 Home of the beautiful Manning Park Resort, this Park is located in heart of the Cascade Mountain range and is one of the most popular provincial parks in British Columbia.

 Manning Park is famous for its hiking trails, and is a great choice to stop and stretch your legs on your Vancouver to Banff drive.
-You can do anything from an easy and scenic 15-minute hike to a 6-day alpine hike.
+You can choose anything from an easy and scenic 15-minute hike to a 6-day alpine hike.
 This park boasts significant diversity in its flora and fauna.

 Camping is a popular activity in Manning Park and there are many campsites in the park including winter campsites.
-If you’re looking for recreational vehicle campsites, Manning Park offers only dry camp sites.
+If you’re looking for recreational vehicle campsites, be aware that Manning Park offers only dry camp sites.
 All-terrain vehicles are not permitted in Manning Park so you can be assured of a peaceful experience in this beautiful area of the province.

 In terms of things to do at Manning Park, Lightning Lake offers canoeing and kayaking with rentals available seasonally.
 Mountain biking is a popular activity, and rainbow trout fishing is available in Lightning Lake, Poland Lake or Nicomen Lake.
 Motorized boats are not permitted in the Park.
 You’ll see visitors horseback riding and backcountry horseback camping is popular.